HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 token game theoretics, exchange listings, regulatory compliance, etc.

-This sounds like quite a bit of work, when all you really wanted to do was deploy an application and gets users playing with it, no?
+This sounds like quite a bit of work, when all you really wanted to do was deploy an application and get users playing with it, no?

 ## Smart Contracts and Hybrid Chains